comcomized/comcomized-groups/README.md

 # comcomized-groups
 required for implementing platform based on https://comcomized.com/term-and-conditions/
+and in dvolpement under the Groups Collaborating Comcomized Platform (GCCP)  http://namzezam.wikidot.com/blog:24
-in usecase of  groups in assets-parent of owner-child hierarchy as a plugin or practise on worspress or dupal by adding the required comcomized features with some user/post fields and 4 tables: 1 result + 3 logs:
+use case: groups in assets-parent of owner-child hierarchy as a plugin or practise on worspress or dupal by adding the required comcomized features with some user/post fields and 4 tables: 1 result + 3 logs:
 * results: